 MD with Distinction

-MD with Distinction (MDwD) recognizes medical students who engage in high-caliber mentored research.
-The student research project should demonstrate original hypothesis-driven investigation, excellence in methodology and interpretation of data, and a resulting body of original work reported as a legacy product or manuscript for peer-review.
-MDwD is a requirement for those who receive yearlong research funding.
-Students’ work will be evaluated by content experts in the field to ensure that the legacy product/manuscript meets the highest standards in the specific field of inquiry.
+MD with Distinction (MDwD) is a pathway for medical students who have taken a leave of absence to engage in an immersive, yearlong research project.
+The intent of MDwD is to recognize the efforts of students not enrolled in a dual-degree program (MD/MAS, JMP, MPH) but who have completed a mentored program of yearlong, full-time research training.
+The program includes a research advisory committee and culminates in a high-caliber legacy product (detailed below).
+The project should demonstrate original hypothesis-driven investigation, excellence in methodology and interpretation of data, and a resulting body of original work reported as a legacy product or manuscript for peer review.
+Enrollment in the MDwD program is a requirement for, but is not limited to, those students who receive yearlong research funding from the Inquiry Funding Office nut who are not enrolled in degree-grant programs at the same time, including MD/MAS, MPH, or JMP.
+Students’ work must be overseen by an Individual Committee of faculty throughout the course of the research term and is reviewed by content experts in the field to ensure that the legacy product/manuscript meets standards in the specific field of inquiry.

 Completion requirements include: